VirtuallyInvincible/GooglePictureSearch/README.md

 # GooglePictureSearch
+Note: My projects may contain bugs.
+I do not hold any liability regarding my projects.
+Use at your own risk.

 Android project for searching photos via Google search API.
 Tap a photo to watch it in full screen.
 Both portrait and landscape modes are supported, even for full screen mode of pictures (not trivial - Android destroy's the Activity and recreates it, and the full screen mode is actually a dialog).